wdv4758h/pypy-extradoc/blog/draft/coverage.rst

 it did it in a particularly insidious way — the JIT had no idea it was being disabled!

-Instead, every time PyPy discovered one of your functions was a hotspot, it would start tracing, to observe what the program was doing, and right when it was about to finish, ``coverage`` would run, and it would cause the JIT to abort.
+Instead, every time PyPy discovered that one of your functions was a hotspot, it would start tracing to observe what the program was doing, and right when it was about to finish, ``coverage`` would run and cause the JIT to abort.
 Tracing is a slow process, it makes up for it by generating fast machine code at the end, but tracing is still incredibly slow.
 But we never actually got to the "generate fast machine code" stage.
 Instead we'd pay all the cost of tracing, but then we'd abort, and reap none of the benefits.

 To fix this, we adjusted some of the heuristics in the JIT, to better show it how ``sys.settrace()`` works.
 Previously the JIT saw "here's an opaque function